truecharts/public/charts/enterprise/nextcloud/docs/installation-notes.md

 ### Storage

 You can change the User Data Storage option to your preference here if you previously setup the proper dataset permissions.
 All other Storage should remain the default of PVC.

+### FAQs

+**What if I get stuck in a deploy-loop?**

+One reason was a too difficult initial admin password.
+As I only used letters and numbers (instead of characters like ", ), $, %) the problem was resolved